-State law, as presented in the Transportation Development Act, requires BCAG to ensure that reasonable needs are met before TDA funds can be used for non-transit purposes.
-In conducting the annual transit needs assessment, BCAG's role is to perform the following:
+State law, as presented in the Transportation Development Act, requires BCAG to ensure that reasonable needs are met before TDA funds can be used for streets and roads.
+To see a breakdown of how these funds were used in FY 2021/22, please refer to Appendix D. In conducting the annual transit needs assessment, BCAG's role is to perform the following: